 For an overview of biological control, and its application, check out this Biological Control video from CABI Invasives.

-See our interactive Biocontrol in NYS page for information on available biocontrol agents as well as promising agents in development for invasive species of New York.
+View the recently published Field Guide for Biological Control of Weeds of the East for information on available biocontrol agents as well as promising agents in development for invasive species of New York.

 See the following resources for records of biological control introductions at the national level: